Digging Out of the Pit of Guilty Motherhood

 Republished from the archives, because I needed this gospel reminder again this week!

 I failed miserably in my mothering today.
-Everything from getting coats and shoes on, to going potty in underwear, to getting out of bed before the proper time.
+Everything from delays in getting coats and shoes on, to going potty in underwear, to getting out of bed before the proper time, to “can’t you get this math problem, yet!”
 Each situation was responded to with an outburst of anger and frustration.

 I experience guilt on many levels in my motherhood.
-I feel guilty when my house isn’t clean, organized, or I don’t have the energy to design all these glorious organizing tools (thanks Pinterest! .
-I feel like a failure when I don’t spend enough quality time with my children or waste too much time on my phone or computer browsing this and that.
+I feel guilty when my house isn’t clean, organized, or I don’t have the energy to design all these glorious organizing tools.
+I feel like a failure when I don’t spend enough quality time with my children or waste too much time on my phone or computer browsing.
 I feel guilty when we don’t do family devotions as if my children’s salvation was all dependent upon me.
 I feel like a terrible homemaker when I don’t get anything done on my to-do list.
 So in response to my guilt, I get frustrated and the cycle continues.
-It’s a dangerous pit of self focus that destroys my joy.
+It’s a dangerous pit of self-pity that destroys my joy.